Nova Scotia Gambling

 Funds raised by the NS lottery are distributed by the Nova Scotia Gaming Corporation.
-There are large sums raised, with more than $136 million distributed in the latest tax year.
+Large sums were raised, with more than $136 million distributed in the latest tax year.
 Three funds split the money.
 These support sports, culture, and community initiatives.
 Examples of good causes helped include the construction of schools, road repairs, and healthcare grants.

 There is a licensing process for bingo, raffle, and break-open games for charities and religious organizations in NS.
 There are two tiers, one for prizes of less than $2,500 (yearly under $30,000) and a separate tier for bigger prizes.
 One-off fundraiser raffles and lotteries can be licensed with prizes under $4,000.

 Bingo halls and entertainment complexes can be found throughout the province.
 Some of them include a few VLTs or slots.